jagelidn/holiday/README.md

 ## Holiday Service
-Service for retrieval of holiday information.
+Service for retrieval of holiday information based on the public Nager data https://date.nager.at/Api.
 Running Java 21 with Micronaut & Gradle.

 See overview of supported countries here https://date.nager.at/Country/Coverage.